 Sheila Grosssmith, Heckington – for being at the heart of all things Heckington, cheerfully engaged across all areas of village life.

-Alternatively, you can see all those who have been nominated here.
+Alternatively, you can see all those who were nominated in 2017 here.